efa/ReSolve/reSolveReadme.txt

 With 2 E192 resistances per position and 7 decades need  23.8 TB core dump
 ```
 Using the alternative strategy on memory allocation introduced on 2023/03/19,
-the required size can be much less but will increase the compute time
+the required size can be much less

 History:
 --------